css-tweaks/anilist-css-tweaks/README.md

 # 🌐 anilist-css-tweaks v.0.2.2
 A few small tweaks for [Anilist](https://anilist.co/), like removing the scrollbar on profile pages.

 > This GitHub repository is not affiliated with [Anilist](https://anilist.co/) in any way.
 We are not an official partner of [Anilist](https://anilist.co/), and we do not have any special relationship with them.
-The code and documentation in this repository are provided for entertainment purposes only, and should not be construed as an endorsement or recommendation by Anilist.
+The code and documentation in this repository are provided for entertainment purposes only, and should not be construed as an endorsement or recommendation by [Anilist](https://anilist.co/).<br>
+> The official Anilist website can be found at [anilist.co](https://anilist.co/).

 ## ⬇️ Installation
 1. Download and install the "Stylus" browser extension from [here (GitHub)](https://github.com/openstyles/stylus), via the [Web Store (Chromium)](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?) or via the [Add-ons Store (Firefox)](https://addons.mozilla.org/de/firefox/addon/styl-us/).